ansible/ansible/docs/docsite/rst/windows_faq.rst

 * Windows 8.1
 * Windows 10

-There is also a requirement on the version of Powershell that needs to be installed.
+There is also a requirement on the version of PowerShell that needs to be installed.

 See :doc:`windows_setup` for more information.